Emergency Communication Satellite Launches in June 2025

 In addition to our team testing the satellite we have made a small grant to MakeShift to provide students and makers the equipment (located on top of Turbine Flats innovation community) to help test and monitor the satellite, and display it to young people at their Maker Fair using SatNOGS and other tools.

-Read in detail about the project (Donors).
+Read in detail about the satellite project (Donors only).